To be presented at the January 2016 Annual Meeting of the Intellectual

-Property Law Section, January 27, 2015, New York, NY, to the authors of the
+Property Law Section in New York, NY, to the authors of the

 best publishable papers on subjects relating to the protection of intellectual